 The Jaisalmer fort, famously called the Golden Fort of Rajasthan was constructed by Raja Jaisal and is ranked as one of the largest forts in the World.
 The 99 turrets that this fort has, give this fort an amazing look at night, rising from the desert sand.

-The Gadisar is one lake in Jaisalmer which proves to be the most beautiful gem of the Jaisalmer necklace.
+The Gadisar Lake in Jaisalmer which proves to be the most beautiful gem of the Jaisalmer necklace.
 It’s only a kilometer away from the fort and the people of Jaisalmer once depended on this tank for their water needs.
 This place also offers Boat Rides.